eslint/rfcs/designs/2025-define-plugin/README.md

 Some might find that obfuscating plugin definitions in this way is conceptual overhead costlier than the current act of writing portions manually.

 Adding a first-party standardized config also runs the risk of forcing the community into patterns it does not want.
-Authors may find the `definePlugin`-style `configs` cumbersome, for example, and might opt not to use the helper factory as a result.
+Authors may find the `definePlugin` function cumbersome, for example, and might opt not to use the helper factory as a result.
 If a super-majority of plugin authors don't onboard to `definePlugin` then this RFC might lead to an increase in plugin definition styles.

 This RFC believes that the net benefits of a first-party `definePlugin` outweigh the risks.